 Uroflowmetry14,15 with external sphincter electromyography (EMG) provides details about the coordination of the pelvic floor during micturition21.

-Urodynamics1 with external urethral sphincter electromyography are indicated for those with a presumed or confirmed neurologic lesion, incontinent adolescent males with late diagnosis of posterior urethral valves, and in patients who fail behavioral or medical therapy.
+Urodynamics1 with external urethral sphincter electromyography and urethral pressure profilometry are indicated for those with a presumed or confirmed neurologic lesion, incontinent adolescent males with late diagnosis of posterior urethral valves, and in patients who fail behavioral or medical therapy.
+Similarly, anal manometry can be done if Hirschprung disease is suspected.

 It is recommended to perform kidney and bladder ultrasonography to examine the anatomy of the renal and urinary tracts17.
 It can also be used to measure rectal diameter and an abdominal x-ray may be performed to confirm a high stool burden if constipation is suspected.